Copenhagen Metro

 The Copenhagen Metro (Københavns Metro /da/) is a light rapid transit system in Copenhagen, Denmark, serving the municipalities of Copenhagen, Frederiksberg, and Tårnby.

 First opened in October 2002, the driverless light metro supplements the larger S-train rapid transit system, and is integrated with local DSB and regional (Øresundståg) trains and municipal Movia buses.
-The metro operates 4 lines and operates 44 stations, 30 of which are underground.
+The metro operates 4 lines and 44 stations, 30 of which are underground.
 The M1 and M2 lines serve western and eastern Amager (including Copenhagen Airport) respectively, sharing a common line between the city centre and Vanløse.
 The M3 is a wholly underground circular line connecting Copenhagen Central Station with Vesterbro, Frederiksberg, Nørrebro, Østerbro and Indre By.
 The most recent line, M4, supplements the M3 line and connects it to Nordhavn and Sydhavn, as well as Valby via Copenhagen South.
-The fifth line, M5, is currently in the planning stages and will serve Refshaleøen as well as the under-construction Lynetteholmen neighbourhood, with an expected opening date in 2035.
+The fifth line, M5, is currently in the planning stages and will serve Refshaleøen as well as the under-construction Lynetteholmen neighbourhood, with the first section expected to open in 2036.

-In 2023, the metro carried 120 million passengers.
+In 2025, the metro carried 135 million passengers.
 Along with the New York City Subway and Chicago "L", the Copenhagen Metro is one of three rapid transit systems in the world to operate 24/7 throughout their city limits.